 Do we have any secondary audiences?

-So between those two questions, now we’re clear on our primary audience, and we’re clear on our secondary audience, and we can jump into this next question.
+Between those two questions, now we’re clear on our primary audience, and we’re clear on our secondary audience, and we can jump into this next question.

 What challenges or frustrations are we hearing related to our website?

-For instance, one of the challenges we frequently hear is that information is really hard to find on the current website.
-Maybe you have folks telling you this outright, which makes it pretty easy to identify.
-But maybe it’s also showing up in more subtle ways.
+For instance, one of the challenges we frequently hear is that information is hard to find on the current website.
+It might be folks are outright telling you, “I can’t find what I’m looking for,” which makes it pretty easy to figure out that’s an issue.

 What are the key actions our visitors want to take on our website?

-Question number four here: What are the key actions our visitors want to take on our website?
+The next question we want to ask: What are the key actions our visitors want to take on our website?

-Notice this question here is framed from the perspective of your website visitors, not your organization.
+Notice this question is framed from the perspective of your website visitors, not your organization.
 What are your visitors looking to do on your website?

 This will help you guide them from the moment they arrive on the site to the point where they ultimately take a meaningful action, which is what we often call conversions.